netgroup-polito/edge-infrastructure-ansible/README.md

 ## Requirements
 The control node needs **Ansible** to start the playbooks.
 The OS of the managed node must have English language to use the playbooks.
-It is reccomended to disable swap and firewall on the managed node.
+It is recommended to disable swap and firewall on the managed node.
 If the firewall is enabled, the  ```prereq``` role is responsible to set the right environment as explained in [K3s requirements](https://docs.k3s.io/installation/requirements).

 **Please note**: the port 22/tcp is used by Ansible, so make sure you have a rule for that if the firewall is enabled.